 - If history is repeating itself, push for change. // Building upon the above, if circumstances are consistently draining or showing up as a reoccurring road block – ask for help.
 YOU are your biggest advocate.
 Flag what needs to change, and be clear on when and what the ideal state to set you up for physical, mental and spiritual success looks like.

 - Over-communicate boundaries to help set expectations. // People don’t know what they don’t know.
-It’s on us to make sure the boundaries we set to be our best selves are known to those around us.
+We need to make sure the boundaries we set to be our best selves are made known to those around us.
 If they forget, remind them.
 It’s a balance of grace, yet holding people accountable, and most of all, allowing them to be in our corner to cheer us on.

 - Identify an accountability partner to keep you honest. // We were designed for community and connection.
 Task your partner, BFF, sister, teammate – whoever you trust – to text or ask you on a regular cadence if you’re showing up for yourself.
 If yes, celebrate – and if not, let it be a safe space to brainstorm how to make it right.

 - It’s okay to say no. // Anyone else suffer from people-pleaser syndrome?
 I’m a hard worker.
 I want to deliver.
-I want to show up as someone people can rely on.
-But what if that comes at the cost of delivering for myself?
+I showing up as someone people can rely on 110%, but what if that comes at the cost of delivering for myself?
 Let this be the permission needed to kindly push back.
-If you can’t take on something right now, tell someone that or allow yourself the chance to revisit it later.
-If it has to happen now, what else can be deprioritized?
+If you can’t take on something right now, figure out how tasks may need to be reprioritized or allow yourself the chance to revisit it later.

 Your turn.
 How do you show up to advocate for the space and rest you need day-to-day?
 Share your tips, tricks & words of encouragement below.